 Master theses have to contribute to research projects of the faculty.
 Therefore, a master thesis is normally written internally.

 What do I have to do when I want to change my study program?

 It is possible to change your study program once in the course of your master studies.
 You have to put forward an informal application (signed by you) to the Examination Board.
 The application can either be sent by post or handed in personally at our Academic Advising.

-I would like to finally withdraw from an examination which I have not taken.
+I would like to finally withdraw from a module.
+I did not take the related exam yet.
 How do I do this?

 I would like to finally withdraw from an examination I did not pass.
 How does that work?

 As long as you have not lost your examination claim, you can withdraw from a master module you have not passed once within your master studies.
 In order to do so you need to hand in an application at the Examination Board.
 You may register for an alternative subject in the following examination period then.

 When and how can I register the master thesis?

 The topic of the master's thesis can be issued as soon as you have reached 60 CPs (and when you have met other individual requirements, as stipulated by the examination board).
 A circulation procedure will be applied to register the master thesis:

 - Get your master form from the Central Examination Office (here it is checked whether the approval can be granted (60 CP, individual requirements ok?))